janzaremski/playwright-har/README.md

 ## Credits

-This is a port of [puppeteer-har](https://github.com/Everettss/puppeteer-har) that was adjusted to work in Playwright.
+This is a port of [puppeteer-har](https://github.com/Everettss/puppeteer-har) that was adjusted to work with Playwright.

 ## Install